 Data highlights ROI on school's education model and Career Services; average starting salary for full-time roles is nearly $75,000.

 Flatiron’s Income Share Agreement Opens Pathways to Education and Underscores its Ongoing Commitment to its Students

 Flatiron School joins WeWork’s expanding footprint in San Francisco to help locals launch and develop careers in tech.

-With a new take on education that falls somewhere between self-taught prodigy and four-year computer science degree, the Flatiron School promises to turn coding bootcamp students with little programming experience into developers.
+With a new take on education that falls somewhere between self-taught prodigy and four-year computer science degree, Flatiron School promises to turn students with no coding experience into developers.

 WeWork’s Flatiron School, the coding boot camp purchased last year by the $40 billion co-working startup, has acquired Designation, a Chicago-based, for-profit design education school, the company told Reuters on Tuesday.

 Established in the US in 2012 , Flatiron School runs coding training programs — often referred to as bootcamps — that make a point of recruiting a proportion of candidates from communities that are generally underrepresented in the digital economy workplace.

 Kristi Riordan, COO of Flatiron School, joins Cheddar to discuss its partnership with SeatGeek to provide scholarships for women pursuing an education in technology.